top of page

 Philosophy in Art : Pre and Post Scientific Revolution

-This thesis investigates the profound impact of the Scientific Revolution on the philosophy underlying visual arts.
+This thesis investigates the profound impact of the Scientific Revolution on the philosophy underlying visual systems.
 The period, marked by groundbreaking discoveries and a shift toward empirical observation, redefined how artists approached their work.
 This era influenced the integration of perspective, anatomical accuracy, and naturalism in art, bridging the gap between art and science.
 The research delves into how scientific advancements informed the philosophical underpinnings of artistic expression, leading to a more realistic and exploratory representation of the world.
-It aims to highlight how the fusion of scientific thought and artistic philosophy during this transformative period laid the groundwork for modern visual arts.
+It aims to highlight how the fusion of scientific thought and artistic philosophy during this transformative period laid the groundwork for modern visual systems.

 Vision